quackduck/WarpDrive/README.md

 ## Compatibility

-The datafile format is the same as rupa/z, jethrokuan/z and z.lua
+The datafile format is the same as rupa/z, jethrokuan/z, zsh-z and z.lua

 ## Known Issues